Sub-millimeter propagation of antiferromagnetic magnons via magnon-photon coupling: Author contributions

 \section{Author contributions}

-T.S. conceived and supervized the study.
-R.K. and K.M. performed the experiments and analyzed the data.
+T.S. conceived and supervised the study.
+R.K., K.M., and T.S. performed the experiments and analyzed the data.
 T.I. fabricated samples.
-R.K. wrote the manuscript.
-All the authors discussed the results and commented on the manuscript.
+R.K. and T.S. wrote the manuscript.
+All authors discussed the results and provided comments on the manuscript.